brifiction/momentjs-countdown-timer/README.md

 ## optional

-as specified in the `.gitignore` file, `dist` folder was added. also, remove `renovate.json` if not needed.
+1. As specified in the `.gitignore` file, `dist` folder is ignored.
+Comment / remove if needed.
+1. Please remove `renovate.json` file if not needed.